binary-com/deriv-api-docs/docs/core-concepts/websocket/index.md

 ## A Simple example

-To open a websocket connection, we need to create `new WebSocket` using the special protocol `ws`or `wss` in the url:
+To open a websocket connection, we need to create `new WebSocket` using the special protocol `ws`or `wss` in the url.
+Here is how you can do that in `JavaScript`:

 ```js
 let socket = new WebSocket('wss://ws.binaryws.com/websockets/v3?app_id=1089');